-Igni: It looks Dataflow gets some advantages.
+Igni: It looks Dataflow has some advantages.
 How does the stream processing work?

-Igni: I am not sure, I would just store them into a DB.
+Igni: I am not sure, I would just store them on a DB.

-Me: Well, storing the data from the IoT device directly into a Database has many drawbacks.
+Me: Well, storing the data from the IoT device directly on a Database has many drawbacks.

 To understand why we need to talk a bit about stream processing.

-Igni: Why we should not directly store the data?
+Igni: Why don't we directly store the data?

 Me: There are many reasons for that.
 For example: